+Introduction

-Much of this can be related to the differences found with WAC (writing across the curriculum) in which a university is separated by focus of study and brought together through the communication of information across the academic world. audience is a strong factor in determining how a paper may be writtentoughtuniversity or college The natural sciences approaches the topics related the function of the natural world including the fields of biology, physics, and chemistry.
+Within the academic world, there is much differentiation on study and the development of knowledge.
+Much of this can be related to the differences found with WAC (writing across the curriculum) in which a university is separated by focus of study and brought together through the communication of information across the academic world.
+Between each field, audience is a strong factor in determining how a paper may be written.
+Studies are done and discussions are written in relation to each topic and the approach taken to by each author depending on the technique tought in their university or college.
+Communication differences within the academic world are a strong barrier in furthering the knowledge that can be found.

+Within the study conducted here, the approach towards communication between three field of three disciplines is addressed.
+The three disciplines represented are the natural sciences, social sciences, and humanities.
+The natural sciences approaches the topics related the function of the natural world including the fields of biology, physics, and chemistry.
 The social sciences keeps within the realm of scientific experimentation, yet approaches human actions.
-As for the humanities, the information studied is of the ideas and concepts that come from cultures and eras. my study with, such as: how many references, what structure, etc.
+As for the humanities, the information studied is of the ideas and concepts that come from cultures and eras.
+Between each of these disciplines, there are many focuses of similarities and differences which can be noted within my study with language, structure, and reference.
+With these, the ideas of language are approached through how the author may approach the audience, what word formatting, what tone of speech.
+This may be then set into a specific structure related to how the paper may be written and how the citations within the paper may be conducted, such as: how many references, what structure, etc. From each discipline, the fields of astrophysics, psychology, and literature were taken as focuses.
+From these topics and articles found, the study was conducted between the similarities and differences that can be found in communication style.

 Literary Review